 2. Changing toilet paper in the dispatcher

-3. Throwing away mountain of trash in the trolley on once
+3. Throwing away a mountain of trash in the trolley on once

-There are few advantages of that super skill.
+There are a few advantages of that super skill.
 First one is that you know how to catch the balance of the trash bags so they do not fall down.
-Second one is that actually this is pretty good work out for your arms.
+The second one is that actually this is pretty good work out for your arms.
 The third is the appreciation of the small trash that you usually throw away at your home.

 The last one is that after doing it on once by yourself you truly start to feel that you can do everything and ‘ain’t no mountain high enough’.